Frequently Asked Questions (FAQs)

 Note:

-l Women-ownership means that at least 51% of shares of a business are owned by one woman.
+Women-ownership means that at least 51% of shares of a business are owned by one woman.

-l A micro-enterprise that has fewer than 5 workers and an annual turnover of less than UGX 10 million.
+A micro-enterprise that has fewer than 5 workers and an annual turnover of less than UGX 10 million.

-l A small enterprise that has 5–49 workers and an annual turnover of UGX 10–100 million.
+A small enterprise that has 5–49 workers and an annual turnover of UGX 10–100 million.

 The GROW Project supports both registered and unregistered businesses that are owned by women.
 Business registration is not mandatory for an entrepreneur to benefit from certain activities like training, mentoring, networking, grant support for business plan competitions, and skills development.
 However, access to some loans and infrastructure grants may require business registration.